Results tagged ‘ december 19 ’

 I remember thinking how badly Soriano must have felt when Joe Girardi turned to Robertson in the first save situation the Yankees faced without Rivera, especially because the opponent was Soriano’s former team, the Rays.
 Robertson was successful in that first attempt but he blew the next save and then injured his ribs.
 Suddenly, Soriano was the new Yankee closer.
 Forty-two saves later he was arguably the most valuable Yankee of the 2012 regular season.
 Considering his shaky start the season before, it was a truly remarkable performance, one of the most clutch in franchise history.

 After New York’s disappointing 2012 postseason, during which he pitched four and a third innings of scoreless ball, Soriano decided to take advantage of the opt-out clause in his Yankee contract and again become a free agent.
 Fortunately for New York, Mariano Rivera announced he was coming back in 2013.
-Still, losing Soriano represents a major depletion in the Yankees’ 2013 bullpen.
-I’m so glad Hal Steinbrenner overruled Cashman two years ago and insisted the Yankees sign this guy.
-I’m going to miss him staring inside his hat before facing a batter and untucking his jersey after nailing down a save.
-I hope that’s all I end up missing.
+Still, losing Soriano represented a major depletion in the Yankees’ 2013 bullpen.
+I’m so glad Hal Steinbrenner overruled Cashman three years ago and insisted the Yankees sign this guy.
+Once he left New York, I actually missed seeing him stare inside his hat before facing a batter and untucking his jersey after nailing down a save.
+He ended up saving 43 games for the Nationals in 2013 and 32 more the following year.
+He then became a 34-year-old free agent who was not signed until late in the 2015 season by the Cubs.